MitchGuthrie/Ping-Pong-Project---SW/README.md

 # Ping-Pong-Project

-HOW TO RUN: Run the Game.java (in game package), then click on game screen to activate movement gdfgfdgdfgfdgdfgdfgfdgdfgdfgfdgdfg
+HOW TO RUN (in Eclipse): 	1.
+Run the ServerGUI.java (in game package), enter "8301" as the port number (8300 is being used by game), start server.
+							2. Run the ClientGUI, make an account, and play the game!
+HOW TO RUN (.bat Files):	1.
+Place ServerGUI.bat in the project folder, run it with command line.
+							2. Place ClientGUI.bat in the project folder, run it with command line.

 Overview of goals and background:

 1. Currently creating main game engine